Dakta/OttoModerator/README.md

 # Status

 **Warning:** this project is nowhere near fully functional and should not under any circumstances be used in production.
+If you'd like to be contacted about beta testing opportunities, please PM /u/dakta.